Skip to main content

 Beyond police departments, a bachelor’s degree is generally a requirement for agent, officer and analyst positions with federal agencies like the FBI, CIA and U.S. Marshals Service.
 With a bachelor’s degree, you can explore other opportunities in law enforcement, including crime scene investigator, computer forensics investigator, forensic science technician and crime analyst.

 There are many factors, both personal and external, that can affect the job performance of law enforcement officers.
-But a recent article in the Chicago Sun-Times points to various studies showing strong correlations between an officer’s college education and positive law enforcement outcomes.
+But research reported by Police1, an online resource for law enforcement professionals, points to strong correlations between an officer’s college education and positive law enforcement outcomes.
+For instance:

-- College-educated officers are less likely to use force.
+• College-educated officers are less likely to take sick days, fewer on-the-job injuries and accidents.

 How Can I Fit College Around My Law Enforcement Work Schedule?